A story that Mixes fact and fiction, humour and serious topics, by Diana Holbourn

 Becky sometimes did sing to hymns though.
 It wasn't always what she was supposed to sing, however.
 Sometimes she sang a completely different tune, and sometimes different words - in fact her mum swore she once heard her singing a pop song.
 People around Becky were sometimes confused, and faltered in what they were singing, wondering if they were singing the wrong thing themselves and Becky was singing what they were supposed to sing.
 Some even recognised the tune or words she was singing and joined in with her.

 Becky's mum asked her why she would often sing the wrong thing.
 She said she just liked the other tunes and other words better.
-Becky's mum suggested she wait till after church to sing them, but she said she wouldn't want to do it then; she just wanted to improve on the hymns as they were singing them.
+Her mum suggested she wait till after church to sing them, but she said she wouldn't want to do it then; she just wanted to improve on the hymns as they were singing them.

 Becky burst out laughing, and shouted, "You made a mistake!"

-The reader should have just ignored her and carried on as if nothing had happened.
+The deacon should have just ignored her and carried on as if nothing had happened.
 But instead, he shouted back, "Well, you come up here and do the reading if you think you can do better!"

 Becky said, "Allright", and rushed up to the front of the church.
-The reader was so surprised he just stepped back and let Becky take over.
+The deacon was so surprised he just stepped back and let Becky take over.
 She read the passage herself, very nicely.
 Those who didn't know her were surprised to see a one year-old reading it!